-Award future issuance under equity compensation plans (1) Equity compensation plans approved by stockholders 5,295,725 Equity compensation plans not approved by stockholders Total 5,295,725
+Award Number of securities remaining available for future issuance under equity compensation plans (1) Equity compensation plans approved by stockholders 5,295,725 Equity compensation plans not approved by stockholders TOTAL 5,295,725

 (1) The 2022 Plan provides for grants of up to 7,500,000 equity awards.
 As of December 31, 2024, we did not have outstanding under our equity compensation plan, any options, warrants or rights to purchase shares of our common stock.